Married on this date

-Heavy betting was reported on the baseball game between the Chicago Cubs and Philadelphia Phillies at Weeghman Park in Chicago, which shifted the odds in favour of the Phillies.
+Heavy betting was reported on the baseball game between the Chicago Cubs and Philadelphia Phillies at Cubs Park, which shifted the odds in favour of the Phillies.
 Cubs’ owner Bill Veeck withdrew his scheduled starting pitcher, Claude Hendrix, in favour of veteran and former Phillies’ ace Grover Cleveland Alexander and offered Mr. Alexander $500 if he won.
-The Phillies won 3-0, with Lee Meadows pitching the shutout.
+The Phillies won 3-0, with Lee Meadows (14-10) pitching a 5-hit shutout.
+Mr. Alexander (22-13) allowed 8 hits and 2 runs--1 earned--in 8 innings.
 Mr. Hendrix, who had made 23 starts for the Cubs during 1920, made none during the rest of the season, and was released after the season was over.

 80 years ago

-The New York Giants defeated the Boston Braves 4-3 in the first game of a doubleheader before 40,000 fans at the Polo Grounds in New York.
-Mel Ott of the Giants hit a double in his first at bat in the second game and followed with home runs in each of his next 3 at bats, driving in 6 runs, but it wasn’t enough as the Braves won 14-10.
+The New York Giants scored all their runs in the 4th inning as they defeated the Boston Braves 4-3 in the first game of a doubleheader before 40,000 fans at the Polo Grounds in New York.
+Joe Heving (7-3) allowed 2 hits in 5 scoreless innings in relief of Hub Pruett to get the win.
+New York right fielder Mel Ott hit a double in his first at bat in the second game and followed with home runs in each of his next 3 at bats, driving in 6 runs, but it wasn’t enough as the Braves won 14-10, with every Boston starter getting at least 1 hit.
 Wally Berger hit 2 home runs for the Braves and George Sisler added another for Boston in the second game.

 75 years ago